crewAIInc/crewAI/docs/core-concepts/Memory.md

 ## Implementing Memory in Your Crew

 When configuring a crew, you can enable and customize each memory component to suit the crew's objectives and the nature of tasks it will perform.
-By default the memory system is disabled, but you can enable it by setting `memory=True` in the crew configuration.
+By default, the memory system is disabled, and you can ensure it is active by setting `memory=True` in the crew configuration.
 The memory will use OpenAI Embeddings by default, but you can change it by setting `embedder` to a different model.

 ### Example: Configuring Memory for a Crew